Employment just ain’t what it used to be.

 In fact, the days of working at the same company for your entire life is no longer the American dream.
 With the rise of the Internet, most people today prefer being their own boss and the ability to have control over their own lives.

-It’s no wonder then that work at home jobs and freelancing have become really popular.
+It’s no wonder work at home jobs and freelancing have become really popular.

 Unfortunately, when it comes down to it, there is no shortage of scam artists looking to make a quick buck off of honest people looking to making a living online.

 If you like getting paid for surveys, and are going to join only one site, I would recommend you choose Ipsos-iSay.
 Ipsos is the most fun and well-paying panel.
 Give it a try to see how you like it.
 It is free anyway!

 If you’re someone who really wants to work from home, steer clear of companies who require you to pay something just to get a job on their website.

 Now, whether you are a stay at home mom or dad wanting to help with the income, a student trying to payoff his or her student loan by taking on jobs, or someone who has just lost his or her job and is looking for a new job, I have gathered a small list of reputable and trusted companies that offer all kinds of home based jobs.